LSeu-Open/AIEnhancedWork/README.md

 When referring to a Model , we use the following terms :

-- ***Elo Score*** : A dynamic score that estimates the strength and capabilities of a large language model based on its performance.
 - ***Context Window*** : Maximum number of tokens the model can process and consider simultaneously when generating responses.
 Learn about [Context Windows](https://research.ibm.com/blog/larger-context-window) from IBM.
 - ***Knowledge Cutoff*** : A specific point in time, after which new information or updates are no longer incorporated into the model's training data.
 This can help to prevent overfitting and ensure that the model remains accurate and relevant over time.